 HIIT classes are generally 45-60 minutes, depending on the studio you visit.
 Classes can range from as few as two people to as many as 40, and your interaction with the instructor will vary at each.

-Classes generally start with a warm up.
+Classes generally start with a warm-up.
 In my experience, they throw you right in with running, jump squats and push-ups, because why waste precious HIIT minutes?
 The idea is to prime your body as quickly as possible for the workout to come, and an intense warm-up can do wonders for the brain and the body.

 HIIT is designed to work the entire body in short, intense blasts, building rest into the workout to improve recovery time and allow the body to more easily access its fuel for the next round.
 It’s tremendously effective because it keeps the body guessing.
 “When is the next time I’m going to have to kick it into high gear?”
-Fuel reserves remain more readily available during and after HIIT (in many situations, for up to eight hours afterwards) and your metabolism stays stoked.
+Fuel reserves remain more readily available during and after HIIT (in many situations, for up to eight hours afterward) and your metabolism stays stoked.

-In order to work the body in its entirety, HIIT relies on moves that recruit multiple muscle groups, often incorporating plyometrics and isometrics in addition to bursts of cardio.
+In order to work the body in its entirety, HIIT relies on moves that recruit multiple muscle groups, often incorporating plyometrics and isometrics in addition to bursts of hiit cardio.
 Think jumping switch lunges, plyometric push-ups, high-knee runs, and everyone’s favorite, the burpee.
 Depending on the studio, you may also use equipment in your HIIT class, alternating between kettlebells, jump ropes, free weights and boxes or steps.
 Part of the reason HIIT is so effective is its built-in variety!

 The structure of HIIT classes is as varied as the moves.
 From day to day, the structure at the same gym may change, or you may sign up for HIIT at two studios and have remarkably different experiences.
 In general, expect a period of work followed by a period of rest, repeated across multiple sets with different moves for the duration of your workout.